 During the preparation of draft legal acts for the Ministry of the Environment, drafts are also sent to relevant NGOs and professional unions and other interested persons.
-The rules of engagement of the public have been brought into conformity with the Ministry’s internal procedure for preparing legal acts.
+The Ministry’s internal procedure for preparing legal acts have been brought into conformity with the rules of engagement of the public and the good involvement practice.
 Proposals submitted in regard to legal acts are taken into account to the extent possible.

+Pursuant to the good involvement practice, involvement is implemented at the Ministry of the Environment for the development of all draft acts with significant impact.
+A separate involvement plan is prepared, which includes the process of involvement, involved interest groups, and preliminary schedule.
+A separate webpage is created, where the entire information is available to the public.
+All interest groups influenced by the draft are involved.
+Interest groups are given sufficient time for presenting proposals – 4 weeks is a good practice.

+The Ministry of the Environment also organises a partner day at the beginning of each year for all of its partners to introduce the plans for the year and the priorities.
+In addition, they meet separately with environmental organisations few times a year.

-Pursuant to section 29 of the General Part of the Environment Code Act, which enforces in 2014 the Government Office and the ministries publish on their websites relevant information on which draft regulations and acts that have a significant impact on the environment they intend to draft, publishing the intent of drafting, timetable, research to be carried out in the course of drafting, persons responsible, possibilities of participating in drafting, the issues on which public opinions are expected, and the results of consultations.
+Pursuant to section 29 of the General Part of the Environment Code Act, the Government Office and the ministries publish on their websites relevant information on which draft regulations and acts that have a significant impact on the environment they intend to draft, publishing the intent of drafting, timetable, research to be carried out in the course of drafting, persons responsible, possibilities of participating in drafting, the issues on which public opinions are expected, and the results of consultations.
 If it helps the public to follow the legislative drafting process and to involve the public more effectively, the information may be published on another website or in another manner, referring on its website to the source where the information is published.

 XXV Obstacles encountered in the implementation of article 8

-NGOs have pointed out the following problems in respect of the implementation of article 8:
+NGOs have pointed out in the implementation of article 8 that the involvement practice is unsystematic.

-They are not involved enough in the early phases of drafting of legislation;

-The practice of involving NGOs is not systematic;

-Access to information could be better.

 General principles for the involvement of the public have been adopted by several ministries and the Government Office, such principles are usually followed, in particular in the case of more important draft legal acts.
 The results of the involvement of the public are valued by drafters of acts as very positive, however, the representatives of the public and authors of amending proposals (in particular NGOs) are not so content with the process.
-The deficits in planning are being criticised (not enough resources, including time), also reaction to proposals made and the low level of consideration thereof, and that despite of all the public is often excluded in the development of many legal acts (especially in the case of amending legal acts in force).
+The deficits in planning of the involvement process is being criticised (not enough resources, including time) also in 2016, in addition to reactions to proposals made and the low level of consideration thereof, and that despite of all the public is often excluded in the development of many legal acts (especially in the case of amending legal acts in force).
 NGOs consider that for effective involvement, the good practice requirements of the government should get more attention, particularly important should be consulting with the public already in the phase of establishing the intention to make a draft, also providing feedback.
 Statements of the involved persons should be considered more thoroughly.
+In the case of many drafts, no involvement plan is prepared and it remains unclear in the early stage, when and in which stage they can express their opinions.
+NGOs find that, generally, the ministries consult with NGOs on the same basis as with other ministries or institutions, not considering the fact that NGOs have significantly less resources for working through materials and developing an approach.